Anson Stager

-Anson Stager (April 20, 1825 - March 26, 1885) was the co-founder of Western Union, the first president of Western Electric Manufacturing Company and a Union Army officer, where he was head of the Military Telegraph Department during the American Civil War.
+Anson Stager (April 20, 1825 – March 26, 1885) was the co-founder of Western Union, the first president of Western Electric Manufacturing Company and a Union Army officer, where he was head of the Military Telegraph Department during the American Civil War.

-Biography
+Early life

-He was born in Ontario County, New York.
+Anson Stager was born in Ontario County, New York to Henry Wade Stager and Elmira Stager (nee Anson).

+Career

 At age sixteen, Stager began working as an apprentice on the Rochester Daily Advertiser for a printer and telegraph builder named Henry O'Reilly of Rochester, New York.
-After the latter had a telegraph line constructed from Philadelphia to Harrisburg he placed Stager in operator positions in Philadelphia and Pittsburgh, and then at age 21 he was put in charge of the first Lancaster, Pennsylvania, office in 1846.
+After the latter had a telegraph line constructed from Philadelphia to Harrisburg, he placed Stager in operator positions in Philadelphia and Pittsburgh.
+At age 21, Stager was put in charge of the first Lancaster, Pennsylvania, office in 1846.
 In the spring of 1848, he was made chief operator of the "National lines" at Cincinnati, Ohio, where he made several improvements in battery and wire arrangement.
-In 1852, Stager was promoted to superintendent and also served as the first general superintendent of Western Union Company, newly consolidated in 1856.
+In 1852, he was promoted to superintendent and also served as the first general superintendent of Western Union Company, newly consolidated in 1856.

-After the Civil War broke out in April 1861, Stager was requested by Ohio governor William Dennison, Jr. to manage the telegraphs in southern Ohio and along the Virginia Line.
-Stager obliged and immediately prepared a cipher by which he could securely communicate with those who had the key (notably the governors of Illinois and Indiana).
-In October, he was called to Washington, D.C., and appointed head of the Military Telegraph Department, which oversaw government telegraphs in all departments.
-He remained in service until 1866, continuing to lead the department as civilian until September 1868; and was made a brevet brigadier general of volunteers for his war service.

-In 1869, Stager moved to Chicago, Illinois, where he served as president of Western Electric.
-He was also president of the Chicago Telephone Company and president of the Western Edison Company, and secured a consolidation of the two.

-Anson Stager died in Chicago on March 26, 1885, and was survived by three daughters.
-His daughter Ellen Stager would marry Arthur Butler, 4th Marquess of Ormonde in 1887 and had four children.
+As general superintendent, Stager played an important role in the consolidation and expansion of Western Union's early network; he assisted in reorganizing its lines, restoring infrastructure and negotiating agreements with railroad companies, through which Western Union obtained protected routes for its long-distance lines along railroad rights-of-way while, in many locations, railroad station agents could undertake telegraphic work without the company having to maintain separate offices.
+Stager developed extensive relationships with railroad officials and personally participated in many of these negotiations, explaining the value of telegraphy for the operation and dispatching of trains; the resulting agreements helped bind the interests of the rapidly expanding railroad and telegraph systems together.

+Stager was also credited with a number of practical improvements in telegraph operation, including arrangements by which several wires could draw power from the same battery and the connection of long-distance lines so that messages did not have to be repeatedly retransmitted at intermediate stations.
+He was an early practitioner of receiving Morse telegraph messages by sound rather than reading the marks produced on paper register tape; Stager later recalled that, when a recording apparatus failed while he was working as an operator in Pittsburgh, he successfully received a market report by listening to the instrument, although he himself stopped short of claiming that he had been the first person to discover the technique.